333622611/J-OSU/README.md

 Creators: Yan Jun Zhang, Jim Zhu

 Description: This game is an attempt to recreate an existing rhythm based tapping game (namely osu!)

-             To run the jar file, everything in the repository is required.
+Note: To run the jar file, everything in the repository is required.